๐๏ธ Color Blindness Simulator

 About Color Blindness

 Use this tool to test your designs for accessibility and ensure information is conveyed through more than just color.
+Test critical user flows and ensure sufficient contrast.

 How to Simulate Color Blindness